redhat-cop/automate-tower-ha-dr/README.md

-<span style="color:blue">**NOTICE: THIS TOOLKIT DOES NOT WORK FOR TOWER VERSION 3.6**</span>

 Configure High Availability and/or Disaster Recovery on a Tower Cluster ==

 **Supportability**

 This toolkit is not officially supported by Red Hat Ansible support/engineering and is provided as is.
-It is intended a starting point for a Red Hat Consulting delivery of Ansible Tower.
+It is intended as starting point for a Red Hat Consulting delivery of Ansible Tower.

 **Solution Reference Architecture**
 ![Ref Arch](readme_images/TowerClusterReferenceArch.png "Ref Arch")